bellini666/bellini666/README.md

 ### Hello 👋

-My name is Thiago Bellini Ribeiro and I am a Senior Python Engineer from Brazil 🇧🇷, currently living in the Netherlands 🇳🇱
+My name is Thiago Bellini Ribeiro, and I am an expert Python Engineer from Brazil 🇧🇷, currently living in the Netherlands 🇳🇱

 ### 📫 How to reach me